OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 # Synchronized resources

-There are two built-in mechanisms of resource synchronizations in OpenSpace: The `HttpSynchronization` and the `UrlSynchronization`.
+There are two built-in mechanisms of resource synchronization in OpenSpace: The `HttpSynchronization` and the `UrlSynchronization`.
 The `HttpSynchronization` is designed to fetch versioned data from the official OpenSpace server (data.openspaceproject.com), like this:

 ```lua
 local path = asset.syncedResource({